 Boling, Texas – B.R.
 Cutrer, Inc. proudly announces LAB Brahman Stud of Zoeloeland, South Africa has acquired the Sub-Saharan genetic rights on BRC’s 376/8 “Dutton,” the 2019 Reserve U.S. National Champion Bull.

-LAB Brahman Stud is owned by Andre Badenhorst and will hold the exclusive rights to Dutton and Captain for South Africa and all Sub-Saharan countries including Botswana, Kenya, Namibia, Nigeria, Zimbabwe, and 27 other countries.
+LAB Brahman Stud is owned by Andre Badenhorst and will hold the exclusive rights to Dutton for South Africa and all Sub-Saharan countries including Botswana, Kenya, Namibia, Nigeria, Zimbabwe, and 27 other countries.

 LAB operates both a registered Brahman herd and a commercial herd in South Africa, which was an important factor in Badenhorst’s decision.